The Seeds of All Fruit Hold The Most Potent Nutrition of that Fruit.

 - Grind it more finely into a powder with a food processor

 - Add to any of your favorite dishes

 Avocado seed is bitter much like many other healthy seeds.
 This bitterness is directly related to its concentrated nutritive components.
 So you will need to add a sweetener to cover up the bitterness.

-Next time you eat avocado, don’t throw the seed to the worms.
+, don’t throw the seed to the worms.
 Eat that nutrition yourself.